Dress

-A dress (also known as a frock or a gown) is a one-piece outer garment that is worn on the torso, hangs down over the legs.
+A dress (also known as a frock or a gown) is a one-piece outer garment that is worn on the torso, hanging down over the legs.
 Dresses often consist of a bodice attached to a skirt.

 Dress shapes, silhouettes, textiles, and colors vary.
 In particular, dresses can vary by sleeve length, neckline, skirt length, or hemline.
 These variances may be based on considerations such as fashion trends, modesty, weather, and personal taste.
 Dresses are generally suitable for both formal wear and casual wear.

 Historically, foundation garments and other structural garments—including items such as corsets, partlets, petticoats, panniers, and bustles—were used to achieve the desired silhouette.